codaxy/cxjs/packages/cx-redux/README.md

 ### Examples

-Please visit [Cx Redux Examples](https://github.com/codaxy/cx-redux-examples) project to see this package in action.
+Please visit [Cx Redux Examples](https://github.com/codaxy/cx-redux-examples) to see this package in action.